ayazhankadessova/IOS_Senior_Connect/readme.md

 - [x] Complete lessons w multiple sections
 - [ ] go thru the code
-- [ ] fix get progress backed
+- [x] fix get progress backed
-- [ ] Get data properly from the backend on stepProgress and show it
+- [x] Get data properly from the backend on stepProgress and show it

 15 nov
 - [ ] Refresh Updates
+- [ ] Make Detail View look good like in drafts

 Ideas: